 Residence hall living is based on community effort, mutual respect, and consideration of others.
-A written set of Community Living Standards is issued to residents and collectively reviewed at the beginning of each academic term.
+The Guide to Residential Living can be found online and should be reviewed at the beginning of each academic term.
 Community standards are designed to ensure that all students have a positive residential experience.
-As members of the residence hall community, students are expected to abide by the residence hall regulations, as well as all other college policies and federal, state, and local laws.
-Alcohol, weapons, and drugs are strictly prohibited on campus.
+Alcohol, weapons, and illegal substances are strictly prohibited on campus.
+As members of the residence hall community, students are responsible for adhering to the policies and regulations outlined in the Student Code of Conduct, Guide to Residential Living, and the FSU Housing Agreement.